Isle of Coll

 One of Scotland's Inner Hebrides, the island of Coll, 13 miles long and 3 miles wide in parts, is nowadays home to some 150 people.

 Located to the north-west of the Isle of Mull, it is just north of neighbouring Tiree.
 Coll is rockier than Tiree and has more acid moorland.
 Whether you want to walk on deserted beaches, go bird-watching, cycling, camping or simply gaze upon the sea, Coll is an island where you get close to nature again.

 The island was once home to Mairi Hedderwick, author of the children's books, Katie Morag.
 The fictional island of Struay is based on her experiences of living on Coll.
-Her daughter Tamara lives on the island and produces pottery at Coll Ceramics near the ferry terminal (tel: 01879 230382).

 The ferry service runs from Oban Monday to Saturday (except Thursdays) to Coll and Tiree.
 Crossing time from Oban to Coll is 2 hours 45 minutes.
 Bikes are carried for a small charge.

 The official Caledonian Macbrayne website lists all the current ferry timetables in detail.
 Winter timetables may have few sailings.
 Vehicle reservation required - telephone 08705 650000.

 CalMac also operates a day cruise from Oban to Coll in association with a local driver-guide.
 This package is available Sundays, Mondays, Wednesdays from 2 April - 22 October 2017, and includes the ferry and a guided tour of the island.
 Visit the CalMac ferry web site for details.
 Non-landing cruises and evening dinner cruises from Oban are also available.

 You can fly from Glasgow to the neighbouring island of Tiree most days via Flybe.
 After that, you need to get the ferry over to Coll (about an hour from Tiree).